 A clear and large LCD features all essential metrics, and the treadmill has 12 built-in exercise programs that are fixed for a standard duration of 30 minutes each.

-But other than this, the equipment does not feature sound systems, cooling fan, or a USB charging port.
+But other than this, the treadmill does not have sound systems, a cooling fan, or a USB charging port.

 - Simple assembly and easy to maintain